WARIO-7183/DOCWHatsapp/README.md

 ```

 The application will automatically:
-- Connect to the MySQL database
+- Connect to the Supabase database
-- Create the necessary tables if they don't exist
 - Start the Flask server on port 5000 (or the port specified in your environment variables)

 ### 2. Expose your local server (for development)